Seeing

 We’ll help you understand reports and understand what’s going on.
 We don’t give advice, but we’ll help you understand the options and explain the consequences of those options.
 We’ll help you make your own choices and then make sure the right people hear your point of view.

-The survivors advocacy project is here to help women and girls with a learning disability or autism, who live in Forth Valley and have or are experiencing domestic abuse to have their voice heard.
+The survivors advocacy project is here to help learning disabled or autistic women, who live in Forth Valley and have or are experiencing domestic abuse to have their voice heard.

 We will support you to regain control of your life, to build yourself back up after what may have been the darkest period in your life.
 We’ll be there to stand beside you, listen to and believe you, and to fight for what is right.